VishalVs98/ReactPractice/myapp/README.md

-#Basic larning of react concept
+#Basic learning of react concept